MicrosoftDocs/quantum-docs/articles/user-guide/how-to-work-with-qsharp-projects.md

 1. VS Code creates a minimal qsharp.json manifest file in the folder, and adds a `/src` folder with a `Main.qs` template file.
 1. Edit the manifest file as needed.
 See [Manifest file examples](#manifest-file-examples).
 1. Add and organize your Q# source files under the `/src` folder.
 1. If you are accessing the Q# project from a Python program or Jupyter Notebook, set the [root folder path](#defining-the-project-folder-python-and-jupyter-notebook-programs) using `qsharp.init`.
-This example assumes your program is in the same folder as the root folder of the Q# project:
+This example assumes your program is in the /src folder of the Q# project:

     ```python
-    qsharp.init(project_root = './Teleportation_project')
+    qsharp.init(project_root = '..\Teleportation_project')
     ```
 1. If you are using only Q# files in VS Code, when you open a Q# file, the compiler searches for the qsharp.json manifest file, determines the project root folder, and then scans the subfolder for \*.qs files.